/

 Home Health Aide vs. Personal Care Aide

-• Be under the care of a physician who orders home health services
+• Be under a physician’s care, with prescribed home health services

 • Meet the definition of “homebound”